James Weldon Johnson Community Library: History

 James Weldon Johnson Community Library is named after James Weldon Johnson, native Floridian author, educator, civil rights activist, head of the NAACP.
 His song "Lift Every Voice and Sing" is considered by many to be the "Negro National Anthem."

 Andrew Carnegie intended for the library he funded in St. Petersburg to be racially integrated when it opened in 1915, but the city refused black residents access to the library.
 In 1944, the city began allowing blacks into only the basement of the Carnegie library.
 Mrs. S. M. Carter, wife of a pastor, formed an interracial committee and lobbied the city for funds to open a black library.

 On April 1, 1947 the James Weldon Johnson Library opened in a leased space on 1035 Third Ave.
 S. The original location was a 1,025 square foot room on the ground floor of the Masonic Lodge.
-It served the community at the Third Avenue location until 1979, when it was closed because of the city’s urban redevelopment project, which displaced hundreds of black residents from the Gas Plant (neighborhood) area.
+It served the community at the Third Avenue location until 1979, when it was closed because of the city’s urban redevelopment project, which displaced hundreds of black residents from the Gas Plant area.